The real name of the country of Luxembourg is actually The Grand Duchy of Luxembourg.

 Two threats are of main concern for Luxembourg: floods and forest stability.
 Definitely, nothing to worry about if you're just a tourist, though in case of a flood, follow the instructions of authorities.

 MUGGING RISK : LOW

-Mugging and kidnapping is also very rare in Luxembourg.
+Mugging and kidnapping are also very rare in Luxembourg.
 However, you should exercise caution and remain vigilant for possible dangers.

 TERRORISM RISK : LOW

 There haven't been any terrorist attacks in recent Luxembourg's history, but even so, they shouldn't be ruled out, and you should stay vigilant for any strange behavior in your vicinity.

 SCAMS RISK : LOW